Administration Guides

 1. To run inventory command and collect cluster information:

-1. searchctl isilons runinventory.
+1. searchctl isilons runinventory

 2. To display AD users collected from inventory: